2244jhalak/2244jhalak/README.md

 ## Hi there, I'm Nakib Hasan Jhalak 👋

-I'm Nakib Hasan Jhalak, a passionate React front-end developer dedicated to crafting seamless user experiences and elegant interfaces.
+A passionate React front-end developer dedicated to crafting seamless user experiences and elegant interfaces.
 With a keen eye for detail and a deep understanding of design principles, I strive to bring creativity and functionality together in every project I undertake.

 ### 🛠️ Skills